|

 Visit Schwab Website

-Strategies for Eluding the PDT Regulation at Schwab
+Strategies for Eluding the PDT Rule at Schwab

-The first requirement we see is 4 day trades.
-If an account places fewer than this number, it’s not a PDT
+The first rule is 4 day trades.
+If your account makes fewer than 4 day trades in five days, it’s not a PDT account and you don’t need $25,000.

 Schwab Day Trading Tools